-Data Processing and Analysis - Earlier work has shown that protein concentrations are expected to be accurate within 2-fold on average (35), which is the lower boundary of expression changes that we would consider biologically meaningful.
-For 69% of the proteins, concentrations vary less than 2-fold across replicates (supplemental Table S1).
-High quality and reproducibility of the individual files from both biological and technical replicates allowed for pooling of all data sets to increase coverage (supplemental Fig. S1).
-Pooling of data sets has the advantage that for a given protein whose identification is subthreshold in individual data sets, the combined information from all data sets may be strong enough to push it above threshold.
-Details on data quality control are presented in the supplemental materials (supplemental Figs. S1-S5 and supplemental Tables S1-S4).
+Earlier work has shown that protein concentrations are expected to be accurate within two-fold on average (35) which is the lower boundary of expression changes that we would consider biologically meaningful.
+For 69% of the proteins, concentrations vary less than two-fold across replicates (Table S1).
+High quality and reproducibility of the individual files from both biological and technical replicates allowed for pooling of all datasets to increase coverage (Figure S1).
+Pooling of datasets has the advantage that for a given protein whose identification is sub-threshold in individual datasets, the combined information from all datasets may be strong enough to push it above threshold.
+Details on data quality control are presented in the Supplement (Figures S1-S5, Tables S1-S4).

-Auto-correlation (see Fig. 2) was calculated using log-transformed absolute expression values, comparing protein and mRNA expression vectors of different time points against the vector at time = 0 min.
-We clustered the column-normalized expression profiles using ClusterX (43), extracting clusters with a correlation coefficient $|R| \ge 0.80$ (see Fig. 1).
-Prior to clustering, absolute expression data were smoothed and then back-transformed into relative, log-normalized expression values.
-Smoothing involved recalculation of each data point as the average of the preceding and following data point, i.e. concentration (t = average (concentration at t - 1, t, t + 1) (moving-average)method).
-Fig. 1 shows smoothed log-normalized relative expression data; Fig. 3 shows raw (unsmoothed) data that have been log-normalized (base 10).
+Auto-correlation (Figure 2) was calculated using log-transformed absolute expression values, comparing protein and mRNA expression vectors of different time points against the vector at time = 0 min.
+We clustered the column-normalized expression profiles using ClusterX (43), extracting clusters with a correlation coefficient $|R| \ge 0.80$ (Figure 1).
+Prior to clustering, absolute expression data was smoothed and then back-transformed into relative, log-normalized expression values.
+Smoothing involved re-calculation of each data point as the average of the preceding and following data point, i.e. concentration (t) = average (concentration at t-1, t, t+1) (moving-average method).
+Figure 1 shows smoothed log-normalized relative expression data; Figure 3 shows raw (unsmoothed) data that has been log-normalized (base 10).
 The goal of our analysis is to reveal general trends in time-dependent mRNA and protein expression.
-For that reason, we chose the simple, but relatively drastic "moving average" smoothing method to eliminate noise in the data.
-The moving average method enables us to extract strong trends that are consistent across many genes (e.g. the drop in protein concentration at 20 min in cluster C).
-The method has the disadvantage that it dampens subtle expression differences of individual genes within one cluster, e.g. those observed for Ccs1 and Sod2 (see Fig. 3, B and C, respectively).
-For that reason we present the unsmoothed data in Fig. 3 to enable the reader to view the original data.
+For that reason, we chose the simple, but relatively drastic 'moving-average' smoothing method to eliminate noise in the data.
+The moving-average method enables us to extract strong trends that are consistent across many genes (e.g. the drop in protein concentration at 20 min in cluster C).
+The method has the disadvantage that it dampens subtle expression differences of individual genes within one cluster, e.g. those observed for Ccs1 and Sod2 (Figure 3B, C, respectively).
+For that reason we present the unsmoothed data in Figure 3 to enable the reader to view the original data.

-To create a random model, we shuffled gene identifiers for the proteomics data and repeated the clustering with the new, synthetic mRNA-protein profiles (supplemental Fig. S7).
+To create a random model, we shuffled gene identifiers for the proteomics data and repeated the clustering with the new, synthetic mRNA-protein profiles (Figure S7).
 Function analysis was performed with FuncAssociate (44).
-Reported function enrichments were significant with a ρ value of <0.001.
+Reported function enrichments were significant with P-value<0.001.

-We compiled a set of expression attributes (features) that we used to characterize cluster membership and to reveal possible underlying regulatory mechanisms.
-These attributes included both sequence-based and experimental attributes (see Table I).
-We excluded features that were invariant across any of the 815 genes in the core data set (e.g. targets of several chaperones and RNA-binding proteins), and features that showed high correlation to other features (R > 0.90), e.g. FOP and Codon Bias Index.
+We compiled a set of expression attributes (features) which we used to characterize cluster membership and to reveal possible underlying regulatory mechanisms.
+These attributes included both sequence based and experimental attributes (Table 1).
+We excluded features that were invariant across any of the 815 genes in the core dataset (e.g. targets of several chaperones and RNA-binding proteins), and features that showed high correlation to other features (R>0.90), e.g. FOP and Codon Bias Index.

 To learn cluster membership, we used the WEKA machine learning software (45).
-Bagging with RandomForest performed best (supplemental Fig. S8).
-When learning individual (binary) cluster membership (member of cluster or not, {1,0}), we used cost-sensitive learning with a confusion matrix adjusted to number of positives in the training data.
+Bagging with RandomForest performed best (Figure S8).
+When learning individual (binary) cluster-membership (member of cluster or not, {1,0}), we used cost-sensitive learning with a confusion matrix adjusted to number of positives in the training data.
 Ten-fold cross-validation was used to evaluate learning success.
-The F-measure of prediction is the harmonic mean of precision and recall, calculated as F=2precisionrecall/(precision+recall).
+The F-measure of prediction is the harmonic mean of precision and recall, calculated as $F = 2^{\text{precision} + \text{recall}}$ .
 The closer the F-measure is to 1, the better is the prediction.
-Similarly, the closer the area under the curve of a ROC plot is to 1, the better the prediction (see Table II).
+Similarly, the closer the Area Under the Curve (AUC) of a ROC plot is to 1, the better the prediction (Table 2).